What is School Refusal: The Causes and Effects of School Anxiety on Teens

 It’s concerning when your teenage son or daughter adamantly refuses to attend school.
 As a parent, you may have questions about what is causing this resistance.
 Parents often struggle with how to support their teens experiencing school anxiety.
 Seek guidance from experienced professionals who understand this challenging situation.
 Their expertise will be instrumental in helping you navigate and support your child.

-In this episode, therapist Tiffany Silva Herlin, LCSW, and Gentry Peppin, a special education teacher at WayPoint Academy, discuss:
+In this episode, therapist Tiffany Silva Herlin, LCSW, and Gentry Peppin, a skilled special education teacher, discuss:

 If your adolescent is experiencing anxiety and emotional distress that are affecting their ability to attend school, we have the solution.
 WayPoint Academy has customized interventions that target the underlying causes and enable students to regain their confidence in learning.
 Our compassionate and knowledgeable team offers comprehensive care to help teenagers reconstruct their educational paths, reconnect with their social circle, and cultivate their mental wellbeing for a brighter future.
 Let us support you in this journey of healing and growth.
 To learn more about our services, call us at 801-491-2271